TheNeuralBit/theneuralbit-com/content/2010-07-06-timelapse.md

----
+title: Timelapse Photography
+slug: timelapse
 layout: project
-title: Timelapse Photography
-image: timelapse.png
-description: "Timelapse photography using a cheap digital camera - my first attempt at being artsy"
-keywords: "timelapse, photography, nature, sky, night, cereus"
-tags: [timelapse, photography, nature, sky, night, cereus]
+tags: timelapse, photography, nature, sky, night, cereus
----

 I recently acquired a Canon PowerShot A530 camera, and decided to use it to take a few timelapse videos.
 I installed the
 [Canon Hardware Development Kit (CHDK)](http://chdk.wikia.com/wiki/CHDK) on it, which gives me a lot more control over the camera's settings.
 You can use it to write scripts to automatically control the camera.
 I used